 Connecting knowledge sources

-A much better way is to pull together all your company knowledge.
-What if your AI could learn not just from the help center, but also from internal wikis in Confluence, project specs in Notion, and guides in Google Docs?
-And what if it could learn from your team’s most effective replies by scanning thousands of past support tickets?
+A comprehensive approach is to pull together various sources of company knowledge.
+In addition to the help center, your AI could learn from internal wikis in Confluence, project specs in Notion, and guides in Google Docs.
+You can also look for tools that learn from your team’s most effective replies by scanning past support tickets.

-This is what separates modern AI platforms from the rest.
-A tool like eesel AI, for example, can learn from your team’s successful resolutions in old tickets.
-This means its answers are based on solutions that have actually worked in the real world, not just what’s written in a formal doc.
+A tool like eesel AI, for example, can complement your setup by learning from your team’s successful resolutions in old tickets.
+This means its answers are based on solutions that have actually worked in the real world, adding another layer to your already robust Zendesk documentation.

 Defining the bot's scope and rules

-You need to be in the driver's seat.
-That means setting clear rules for when the bot answers and when it passes the conversation to a human.
+You should be in the driver's seat.
+That means setting clear rules for when the bot answers and when it passes the conversation to a person.
 You should be able to shape its personality, its tone of voice, and exactly what it's allowed to do.

 This is where having a flexible, easy-to-use workflow builder is a must.
 With eesel AI, for instance, you can use a simple prompt editor and automation rules to define exactly which kinds of tickets the AI should handle.
 You can start small by automating just one or two common topics, then slowly give it more responsibility as you see how well it performs.